1501 Classified Employee Complaint Procedure

 1. This procedure may be used by all DHS classified employees whose employment averages twenty (20) or more hours per week.

-2. An employee who has been notified of termination or is seeking relief or remedy for the work-related concern(s) through other administrative or judicial processes, is not eligible to file a complaint through this procedure.
+2. An employee who has been notified of separation from employment or is seeking relief or remedy for the work-related concern(s) through other administrative or judicial processes, is not eligible to file a complaint through this procedure.

 Section C: Eligible Issues